kammitama5/kammitama5.github.io/_posts/2022-06-04-Saturday-June-6th.md

 - The two of us who are working with our mentor are also going to write a blog post, or rather, a series of blog posts as well about it!
 - Both an article about a publication we wrote and a podcast I was in came out this week, too!
 - And throughout it, I spent my time this week on long days of working, plugging away, pushing up code as I could, and cleaning my apartment.
-- I went to a cool talk on cryptocurrency and ransomeware by K. Nershi and one half of the Diffie-Hellman showed up to our meeting, which was kind of a trip!
+- I went to a cool talk on cryptocurrency and ransomware by K. Nershi and one half of the Diffie-Hellman showed up to our meeting, which was kind of a trip!
 I also went to a cryptography talk and attended a zero-knowledge book-club where the author went through the GKR protocol some more and then I also attended a talk on Physics-aware Neural Networks, where the speaker P. McMahon, spoke about using a circuit with say, a transistor, and using it to classify a digit with 87% accuracy.
 They also spoke about physical systems that have memory, which was super interesting!